 - Measure B.1.a Area meetings are held annually (at least one in each of the six areas) with WACD support, as needed. - Measure B.1.b WACD annual conference and business meetings are coordinated and held.
-The meetings include association business and offer leadership, training, and networking opportunities for conservation district board members. - Measure B.1.c Develop a tracking tool showing the status of active resolutions.
+The meetings include association business and offer leadership, training, and networking opportunities for conservation district board members. - Measure B.1.c Continue updating WACD's tracking tool showing the status of active resolutions.